elastic/detection-rules/hunting/windows/docs/libraries_loaded_by_svchost_with_low_occurrence_frequency.md

 ## Notes

+- This hunt includes two queries to cover both Sysmon and Elastic Defend data sources.
-- The hunt using Elastic Defend library events uses an extra optional condition `dll.Ext.relative_file_creation_time` to scope if for recently dropped DLLs.
+- The hunt uses Elastic Defend library events for an extra optional condition `dll.Ext.relative_file_creation_time` to scope if for recently dropped DLLs.
 - The `count_dlls_per_folder` variable filter is used to avoid cases where multiple DLLs with different names are loaded from same directory (often observed in FPs loaded multiple dependencies from same dir).
 - Pay close attention unknown hashes and suspicious paths, usually ServiceDLLs are located in trusted directories like `%programfiles%` and `system32/syswow64`.
 ## MITRE ATT&CK Techniques